DUNE-DAQ/pocket/manifests/dqm/README.md

-# Pocket Error Reporting System
+# Pocket Data Quality Monitoring

-Setup a demo installation of DUNE DAQ ERS in KIND
+Setup a demo installation of DUNE DAQ SQM in KIND

 ## Quick-start